TDKorn/sphinx-readme/docs/source/configuration/configuring.rst

 .. confval:: linkcode_resolve

-   A ``linkcode_resolve()`` function for :mod:`sphinx.ext.linkcode` to use when resolving the target of :mod:`~.autodoc` cross-references
+   A ``linkcode_resolve()`` function for :mod:`sphinx.ext.linkcode` to use when resolving the target of :mod:`~sphinx.ext.autodoc` cross-references

    :type: *Callable*
    :default: return value of :func:`~.get_linkcode_resolve`